MIT-Emerging-Talent/ET6-CDSP-starter/1_datasets/README.md

     comparison between conflict and non-conflicts countries.
   - Identify whether conflicts correlate to a slowdown, shift or an increase in solar pv utilization.<br>

-  However, this dataset alone won’t be enough; we’ll need to introduce other resources to showcase conflicts regions, e.g (ACLED, UDCP)</p>
+  However, alone, it won’t be enough; we’ll need to introduce other resources to showcase conflicts regions, e.g (ACLED, UDCP)</p>